 - Asparagus makes your pee smell funny, but some people can’t smell it.

 - If they aren’t harvested, the spear heads sprout into ferns and produce red berries.

-- If you can't use asparagus in a few days after purchase, cut about 1/2" off the bottoms and stand them up in a glass with about 1/2" of water in the bottom.
+- If you can’t use asparagus in a few days after purchase, cut about a half inch off the bottoms and stand them up in a glass with about a half inch of water in the bottom.

 About the Simon & Garfunkel spice mix.
 This is an excellent spice blend that you should make and keep on hand for a number of my recipes, but if you don't want to bother, just season this dish with 1/4 teaspoon each of freshly ground black pepper, garlic powder, onion powder, chipotle powder, paprika.

 About the finishing oil.
 Most of the cooking oil drips off, so adding a little fresh oil at the table really perks things up.
 At the table you can substitute butter for the olive oil if you wish, especially if you cooked with butter.
 If I cook with olive oil, I finish with olive oil.